elizabethsabernethy/phase-4-final-project/README.md

   - In my collection page: collector  can filter paintings by title (search bar), artists (last name a-f, g-m, n-s, t-z), museum (search bar)

   # Models: https://dbdiagram.io/d/644693086b319470511aa29a
-  1. Museums= has_many :paintings, has_many :collectors, through: :paintings
+  1. Museums= has_many :paintings, has_many :artists, through: :paintings
-  2. Collectors= has_many :paintings, has_many :museums, through: :paintings
+  2. Artists= has_many :paintings, has_many :museums, through :paintings
-  3. Paintings= belongs_to :museum, belongs_to :collector (joins table)
+  3. Paintings= belongs_to :museum, belongs_to :artist (joins table)

 ## Museum add button at bottom of museum, with single input box for name